Safe rock pool rambles. Exploring the south coast of Jersey & the Ramsar Wetlands site at low tide

 Litter & Other Waste.
 Bring bags for dog mess, a portable ashtray for cigarette butts, and take all your litter home.
 Bins are available at the various slipways nearby.
 Public toilet facilities are in many spots around the coast.
 However, if nature calls whilst you are on the shore, please choose a discreet location below the half-tide mark.
 If you stay out at Seymour Tower, you should bring appropriate equipment.

-Low water fishing.
-Follow the Jersey fishing regulations.
+Low-water fishing: Follow the Jersey fishing regulations.
 These cover closed seasons, bag limits, minimum landing sizes, and gear restrictions.
 Current regulations can be found online at www.gov.je.

 Groups.
 Schools and large groups planning rockpool rambles should consider selecting locations away from La Rocque Harbour to reduce the cumulative impact on this area.
 It is also good practice to avoid the risk of more than one group arriving in the same spot to undertake a rock pool exploration.
 The Société Jersiaise, Marine Biology Section, can advise on good areas to explore and may even offer assistance, so you get a great experience.